bxparks/AUnit/README.md

 * `double`

-Other primitive types (e.g. `char` or `float`) will be automatically converted to one of these types by the compiler.
+Other primitive types (e.g. `char` or `float`) will be automatically converted to one of these supported types by the compiler.

 Note that the `abs()` of 2 values of a signed integer type can be larger than the maximum value that can be represented by the given signed type.
 Since signed